Tags

 Cognitive overload is an all-too-common condition that results from presenting an amount of information that exceeds the capacity of working memory and the encoding process.

-Cognitive overload leads to confusion and interferes with mastering even basic concepts.
+Information overload leads to confusion and interferes with mastering even basic concepts.

-Partly because we rely on subject-matter experts—people with deep knowledge and passion for their chosen fields.
-In their eagerness to share their expertise, subject matter experts often forget how hard it was initially to master the core concepts and specialized language of the field.
-As a consequence, SMEs frequently include far more detail than novice needs.
-The extra details and theoretical digressions create cognitive overload, which has the opposite of the intended effect and slows the acquisition of competence.
+This is partly because we rely on subject-matter experts – people with deep knowledge and passion for their chosen fields.
+In their eagerness to share their expertise, subject matter experts often forget how hard it was for them initially to master the core concepts and specialized language of the field.

-Deep versus Shallow Learning
+Deep Vs. Shallow Learning

 Rock in shallow water, shallow learning, deep learning

-Shallow or superficial learning is the ability to recall specific facts or concepts, without necessarily understanding or being able to apply them.
-Deep learning, on the other hand, entails understanding the underlying principles and how the concepts can be applied to novel situations.
 Shallow learning can be achieved quickly in a single pass or through a simple drill (think flashcards).
 Deep learning requires more mental effort and practice to create the rich mental framework needed for effective problem-solving.
 Success in most jobs requires deep learning; just knowing the “facts” of management does not make you an effective manager.

-Training techniques that help facilitate deep learning – and simultaneously avoid cognitive overload—include:
+Training techniques that help facilitate deep learning – and simultaneously avoid cognitive overload – include:

 Chunking

-Spaced learning
+Spaced Learning

 Interleaving